xuhdev/homepage-octopress-old/source/_posts/2013-04-14-install-and-use-gnu-command-line-tools-in-mac-os-x.markdown

 The `--default-names` option will prevent Homebrew from prepending **g**s to the newly installed commands, thus we could use these commands as default ones over the ones shipped by OS X.

+Some command line tools already exist on OS X, but you may wanna a newer version.
+You need to run `brew tap homebrew/dupes` first, then:

+    brew install bash
+    brew install gdb  # gdb requires further actions to make it work.
+See `brew info gdb`.

 Now you should have an easier command line system in your OS X. Have fun with them!